 The Dixon Waterfowl Refuge is located in north-central Illinois along the Illinois River, 40 miles north of Peoria and two hours southwest of the Chicago Loop.
 The site is open to the public every day for hiking, nature viewing, and birdwatching.
 The entrance, located two miles south of the village of Hennepin, is off of Route 26.

 The 2019 public fishing season at Hennepin & Hopper Lakes begins May 15 and goes through Labor Day, to avoid the spring and fall migrations.
 A Wetlands Initiative fishing permit is required, in addition to a State of Illinois Sport Fishing License.
 TWI permit applications will be available starting May 15 at the kiosk by the Refuge boat launch.

 Before restoration, Hennepin & Hopper Lakes had been drained for nearly a century to allow farming.
 Before that agricultural history, these twin backwater lakes were part of a dynamic, incredibly diverse Illinois River system that supported an abundance of waterfowl.
 Through TWI’s efforts, the Refuge is today reclaiming that once-rich diversity of life.

 On February 2, 2012, the Dixon Waterfowl Refuge was officially listed as a Wetland of International Importance, or “Ramsar Site,” in accordance with the Ramsar Convention on Wetlands.
-The Refuge joins only 37 other sites in the United States to have received the designation, which recognizes the site’s importance for its rare wetland habitats, support of wildlife populations, and outstanding biodiversity.
+The Refuge joins only 37 other sites in the United States so far to have received the designation.

 The Story of the Dixon Refuge